szakitibi/documentation/docs/conceptual-guides/choose-user-interface.md

 For editors and other end users:

 -   The user interface is a fast, modern, single-page web application.
--   Editors create a page by arranging {term}`blocks` of different types into a layout.
+-   Editors can create sophisticated page layouts by arranging {term}`blocks` of different types.
 -   There is not a comprehensive {doc}`/volto/user-manual/index` yet, and only a few pages exist.

 For developers and integrators: